Complete moduli of cubic threefolds and their intermediate Jacobians: Combinatorics of monodromy cones for double covers of plane quintics

 \begin{exa} Suppose that $C=L_1\cup L_2\cup L_3$ is a reducible plane cubic comprised of three distinct lines $L_1,L_2,L_3$, all meeting at a single point $p$, which is a $D_4$-singularity.
 Then the bipartite dual graph of $C$ is given in Figure \ref{F:D4}, below. \end{exa}

 \begin{exa} Suppose that $D=Q\cup L$ is a plane quintic comprised of an irreducible plane quartic $Q$ and a line $L$.
-Assume that $Q$ has exactly two singularities, one of which is a node (i.e.,~an $A_1$-singularity of $Q$), and the other of which is a cusp ($A_2$); the genus of the normalization of $Q$ is $1$.
+Assume that $Q$ has exactly two singularities, one of which is a node (i.e.,~an $A_1$-singularity of $Q$), and the other of which is a cusp (an $A_2$-singularity); the genus of the normalization of $Q$ is then $1$.
 Assume that $L$ meets $Q$ transversally at two smooth points of $Q$ (thus each of these two intersections is an $A_1$-singularity of $D$), and also meets $Q$ at its node ``transversally'', so as to form a $D_4$-singularity of $D$ at that point.
 Then the bipartite dual graph of $D$ is given in Figure \ref{F:PQuin}, below. \end{exa}

 \begin{rem} Associated to a singularity is a genus (this is related to stable reduction, discussed below).
 In this way, we can associate to each vertex $v$ of the graph a genus $g(v)$, whether or not the vertex is black or white.
-The genus of the graph is then defined to be $g(\Gamma):=\sum_{v\in V(\Gamma)}g(v)+b_1(\Gamma)$.
+The genus of the graph is then defined to be $g(\Gamma):=b_1(\Gamma)+\sum_{v\in V(\Gamma)}g(v)$ (which is equal to the arithmetic genus of any stable reduction of the curve with such a bipartite dual graph).
 The genus of an $A_1$-singularity is $0$, the genus of an $A_2$-singularity, and of a $D_4$-singularity, is $1$.
-Therefore, in Example \ref{E:D4graph} the genus is $((0+0+0)+1)+(3-4+1)=1$ (the genus of the plane cubic), and in Example \ref{exa:singularquintic1} the genus is $((1+0)+(1+1+0+0))+(8-6+1)=6$ (the genus of the plane quintic). \end{rem}
+Therefore, in Example \ref{E:D4graph} the genus is $((0+0+0)+1)+(3-4+1)=1$ (the arithmetic genus of the plane cubic), and in Example \ref{exa:singularquintic1} the genus is $((1+0)+(1+1+0+0))+(8-6+1)=6$ (the arithmetic genus of the plane quintic). \end{rem}

-We are interested in \'etale double covers $\widetilde C \to C$ (of plane quintic curves).
+We are interested in \'etale double covers $\widetilde C \to C$, where C is a plane quintic.
 This means that over each singularity of $C$ lie two singularities of $\widetilde C$ of the same type.
-In terms of bipartite graphs this means that over each white vertex of the bipartite dual graph $\Gamma$ lie two identical white vertices of $\widetilde \Gamma$.
-Note however that it may well happen that a black vertex of $\Gamma$ is only covered by one black vertex of $\widetilde \Gamma$.
+In terms of bipartite graphs this means that over each white vertex of the bipartite dual graph $\Gamma$ of $C$ lie two identical white vertices of the bipartite dual graph $\widetilde \Gamma$ of $\widetilde C$.
+Note, however, that it may well happen that a black vertex of $\Gamma$ is only covered by one black vertex of $\widetilde \Gamma$.
 This leads us to: